All posts by Jennifer Klitzke

 Is one circle of thought “correct” for all riders and horses?
 I don’t think so.
 I am leery of anyone imposing their view of “correct” upon all.

 What is correct within one circle of thought is wonderful.
 It provides a great guide to learn a particular horse training method.
-However, correct over all circles of thought is absolute, not open to learning, growing, improving upon, or finding more options.
+However, correct over all circles of thought is absolute.
+It is not open to learning, growing, improving upon, or discovering options.

 One way, not the only way